 As I explored various resources and sought out wisdom from other Asian Christ-followers, I began to see the need to develop my voice.
 I sensed a stirring to share what the Lord has done in my life as an Asian-American who loves Jesus, especially in the aspect of following Jesus into overseas missions.

-During a home service, I explored the potential of returning to work with Chinese in Spain, and I also knocked on the door of East Asia.
-I found opportunities there, yet I believe God cautioned my heart to wait on him for something more.
+During a home service, I explored the potential of returning to work with Asians overseas, yet I believe God cautioned my heart to wait on him for something more.